-I am delighted to announce another new project for 2014 – and this one comes with lectures and a lot of experience from another Australian friend based in Florence.
+I am delighted to announce the continuation of another project – and this one comes with lectures and a lot of experience from another Australian friend based in Florence.

 In addition to teaching in Australia at the tertiary level, Professor Ian J Bickerton, Ph.D teaches in Florence at CEA Global Education for four months a year – during the spring semester.

-There will only be a limited number of places available, about ten people, as we want this to be a small friendly interactive class.
+There will only be a limited number of places available, about 10-12 people, as we enjoy this as be a small friendly interactive discussion with time for everyone’s opinion to be heard.

-Our location will be in an apartment in Piazza del Carmine in the lovely Oltrarno region of Florence.
+Our location is my apartment in Piazza del Carmine, in the lovely Oltrarno region of Florence.

 ITALY IN THE ANGLO-AMERICAN IMAGINATION